jjmedinaariza/modelling_book/docs/03-visualisation.md

 Fourth, **resources for visualisations we don't have the time to cover**.
 R is way ahead some of the more popular data analysis programs you may be more familiar with (e.g SPSS or Excel).
 There's many things you can do.

 For example, if you like maps, **R can also be used to produce visualisations of spatial data**.
 There are various resources to learn how to do this and we teach this in our *Crime Mapping* module in the third year.

-Also, you may be interested in producing interactive graphics in the internet.
-Data journalism is making big inroads into this area.
-You may want to have a look at the [ggvis](http://ggvis.rstudio.com/) package, produced by the R Studio team, or [rcharts](http://rcharts.io/).

 **Homework:**